Stage One

 Photo of the opening day of the Serpentine Pavilion 2025

-More than 600 polycarbonate panels have been installed between the timbers, secured by bespoke frames fabricated in our metal shop.
-Their angular positioning is both a contradiction and a complement to the delicately curved form of the whole structure.
+More than 600 polycarbonate panels were installed between the timbers, secured by bespoke frames fabricated in our metal shop.
+The frames angled each panel to a minimum of seven degrees to ensure rain run-off in wet weather.

 See the history of the Serpentine Pavilions here